ta-david-yu/RainWorldShadow-URP/README.md

 * Assets/Materials

 ## Bonus
-The assets are taken from one of my school projects at CGL.
-I wrote the procedural tail animation that is used on the ghost character.
+The art assets are from one of my school projects at CGL.
+I also implemented the procedural character animation.
+The relevant code is located under Assets/Scripts/Character/Animation

 ## Credits
 * Joar Jakobsson:
   For sharing the implementation details in RW.
 * Maria Eom:
-  For making the ghost character sprites for the school project.
+  For making the ghost character sprites.